mongoose-marketplace/facebook-page-feed-graph-api/readme.txt

 == Changelog ==

+= 1.4.2 =
+* Fixing shortcode not being updated when tabs change in the shortcode generator
+* Removing link text parameter and option when `Show Link` is false

 = 1.4.1 =
 * Fixing shortcode generator using posts instead of tabs
+* Verifying compatibility with 4.3.1

 = 1.4.0 =
 * Options to remove and customise the page link that displays while the plugin loads